Vice-Admiral of the United Kingdom

 Vice-Admiral of the United Kingdom is an honorary office, which has generally held by a senior (and often retired) Royal Navy admiral.
-The title holder is the official deputy to the Lord High Admiral, an honorary (although once operational) office which is currently (as of 2025) vested in the Sovereign.
+The title holder is the official deputy to the Lord High Admiral, an honorary (although once operational) office which is (as of 2025) vested in the Sovereign.

 In former days, the Vice-Admiral of England (or Vice-Admiral of Great Britain following the 1707 union with Scotland) was the second most powerful position in the Royal Navy.
 The post was for many years held jointly with that of Lieutenant of the Admiralty.

 Below the office of Vice-Admiral of the United Kingdom ranks the Rear-Admiral of the United Kingdom, another now honorary office.

 History

 The office was originally created on 25 April 1513, by Tudor King Henry VIII.
 The office holder served as the deputy of the Lord High Admiral from April 1546.
 From 1557 to 1558 Vice-Admiral Sir John Clere of Ormesby was appointed Vice-Admiral of England by patent but not appointed Lieutenant of the Admiralty.

-In 1727, following the accession of King George II, the Earl of Berkeley (who had served as 'Vice-Admiral of Great Britain' in the previous reign) was reappointed to the office as 'Vice-Admiral of Great Britain, and Lieutenant of the Admiralty thereof, and Lieutenant of the Navies and Seas of this Kingdom'.
+In 1727, following the accession of King George II, the Earl of Berkeley (who had served as "Vice-Admiral of Great Britain" in the previous reign) was reappointed to the office as "Vice-Admiral of Great Britain, and Lieutenant of the Admiralty thereof, and Lieutenant of the Navies and Seas of this Kingdom".
 The same wording was used for subsequent appointees during the 18th century, and similarly in the 19th ('Vice Admiral of the United Kingdom of Great Britain and Ireland, and Lieutenant of the Admiralty thereof, and also Lieutenant of the Navies and Seas of the said United Kingdom').
 This usage pertained up to and including Sir Davidge Gould's appointment in 1846.
 His successor Sir Robert Stopford was appointed 'Vice-Admiral of the United Kingdom of Great Britain and Ireland, and Lieutenant of the Admiralty thereof'; this form of words continued to be used into the 21st century (albeit with appropriate modification after the partition of Ireland).

 For many years the Vice-Admiral of the United Kingdom had received a salary (in addition to half-pay), but in 1870 this payment (by then amounting to £432 1s 9d per annum) was abolished by Order in Council.

 The Vice-Admiral (or in his absence the Rear-Admiral) of the United Kingdom regularly took part in the State Procession at the State Opening of Parliament, up until 1998 (when representation of the armed forces in the procession was scaled back).

-Up to and including the appointment of Sir Jeremy Black (2001-2005), the office was formally gazetted as 'Vice Admiral of the United Kingdom and Lieutenant of the Admiralty thereof'.
+Up to and including the appointment of Sir Jeremy Black (2001–2005), the office was formally gazetted as 'Vice Admiral of the United Kingdom and Lieutenant of the Admiralty thereof'.
 Subsequently, the appointment of Vice-Admiral of the United Kingdom came to be joined with that of Commander-in-Chief Fleet, until that post was discontinued in 2012.
 Since then, the appointment has been gazetted simply as Vice Admiral of the United Kingdom.